rishi-raj-jain/itsmy.fyi/README.md

 </p>

 <p align="center">
-  Take control of your online presence
+  Take control of your online presence with itsmy.fyi - the true open-source alternative to Linktree
 </p>

 <p align="center">